Trooditissa – Prodromos – Trooditissa

 To continue to Prodromos reservoir, take the right hand fork (in the photo above) heading uphill.

 Keep along this track as it continues to climb steadily through scented pine forest towards the reservoir at 1400m above sea level.
-You will reach a junction with a signboard for the picnic site and, following this sign, you’ll arrive some five minutes later at the peacefully scenic Prodromos reservoir in approximately 2 hours 40 minutes.
+You will reach a junction with a signboard for the picnic site and, following this sign downhill to your left, you’ll arrive some five minutes later at the peacefully scenic Prodromos reservoir in approximately 2 hours 40 minutes.

 After stopping for a rest at the reservoir picnic site you’ll need to make your way to Prodromos itself.
-To do this, follow the crazy paving path down towards the picnic site toilets.
-Leave the path for a rocky downhill earth track to the left, just in front of the wooden railings, as indicated in the picture below:
+To do this, go to the ash pit at the BBQ shelter.
+Directly behind this is a rocky downhill earth track to the left of the wooden railings, as indicated in the picture below:

-Follow the track downhill for some 50-60 metres until you come to a T-junction with another track next to some telegraph poles.
+Follow the track downhill for some 50-60 metres until you come to a T-junction with another track next to some telegraph poles (KA123 is the identifier).

 Turn left here and follow the track in a gradual U-turn, initially heading away from Prodromos until, after 7-8 minutes you descend to a larger junction (2 hours 50 minutes).
 There is a trig point (marked as ‘540’) at this junction, although in the photo below it’s currently half-hidden by a mound of gravel!